mfranzke/loading-attribute-polyfill/README.md

 ### Craft Twig Loading Lazy plugin

-@tim-thaler has developed a Craft Twig Loading Lazy plugin: <https://github.com/tim-thaler/craft-twig-loading-lazy>
+@tim-thaler has even also developed a Craft Twig Loading Lazy plugin: <https://github.com/tim-thaler/craft-twig-loading-lazy>

 ## Credits

-Credits for the initial kickstarter / script to @Sora2455 for better expressing my ideas & concepts and support by @diogoterremoto, @dracos and @Flimm.
+Credits for the initial kickstarter / script to @Sora2455 for better expressing my ideas & concepts and support by @nextgenthemes, @diogoterremoto, @dracos and @Flimm.
 Thank you very much for that, highly appreciated !

 ## Tested with